 - Add fresh fruits no more than 24 hours before eating as they can get mushy after soaking in liquid for a while and your breakfast might not taste as fresh.

-- If you make a few to grab-and-go quickly in the morning, then I recommend you take a minute to check the oats and see if it needs more milk.
+- If you make a few to grab-and-go quickly in the morning, then I recommend you take a minute to check the oats and see if they need more milk.
 Remember, the more it rests, the thicker it becomes!

 Serving suggestions